mlopezm/Supervised-contrastive-learning-over-prototype-label-embeddings/README.md

 The dataset files are available on this location: https://drive.google.com/drive/folders/1QSf-0wK-pTKHamA13xW4KpNxcTTJsqt2?usp=sharing.
 The content of this location with the data files is:
 1. The original NSL-KDD and UNSW-NB15 (ADFA) intrusion detection datasets:  UNSW_NB15_training-set.csv, UNSW_NB15_testing-set.csv and KDDTest+.txt, KDDTrain+.txt; which are available from: https://www.unb.ca/cic/datasets/nsl.html and https://researchdata.edu.au/unsw-nb15-dataset
 2. The datasets after data processing: NSL_KDD_Load.pkl and ADFA_Load.pkl.
-These are the files that are used in the paper code.
+These are the files that are used in the paper's code.

 All code fies are available in this repository.
 The description of the different files is as follows:
 1. NSL_KDD_Load v2.0.ipynb :  Code to perform the data processing of the NSL-KDD dataset